La Perouse, New South Wales: Trams

 The former La Perouse tram line branched from Oxford Street at Taylor Square in Darlinghurst to run south along Flinders Street, then into its own tram reservation along the eastern side of Anzac Parade beside Moore Park.
 It then proceeded down the centre of Anzac Parade through Maroubra Junction, and Malabar to its balloon loop terminus at La Perouse.
 At Malabar, a single line branched off to serve Long Bay Gaol.
 The line was double track throughout.
 The line reached La Perouse in stages from 1900 to 1902.
 The Loop is the circular track that was built as part of the Sydney tram terminus at La Perouse.
 Closure was supported by the NRMA, but generally went against public opinion.
 Nevertheless, closure became Labor government policy and the system was wound down in stages, with withdrawal of the last service, to La Perouse in 1961.
-The line followed the current route of bus 394.
+The line followed the current route of Transdev John Holland bus route 394X.

+Transport

+Ferries

+Wharves are being built at La Perouse and southward at Kurnell, for a ferry service between them.